-It is a clear dictate of reason, in case of choice, to chuse that G 4
+It is a clear dictate of reason, in case of choice, to chuse that which is best for us.
+Who is there that freely exercises reason and choice together, that will not do so?

 What merchant will not part with an hundred pound's worth of glass beads and pendants for a tun of gold?
 A few tinsel toys for as many rich diamonds?
 Mercatura est amittere, ut luceris; that is true merchandise, to part with things of lesser, for things of greater value.